 Strength training helps you keep pushing through rounds without your limbs turning into noodles.
 Less burnout, more output.

-What Muscles You Should Focus On?
+What Muscles You Should Focus On

-Always train with balance, but don’t waste time chasing pump workouts like biceps curls and triceps pushdowns.
+Train with balance, but don’t waste time chasing pump workouts like biceps curls and triceps pushdowns.
 Big arms don’t guarantee stronger chokes.
 Functional strength is the goal.
 Here’s where to focus:

-- Builds strength in scrambles, bridging, guard work
+| Core (anti-rotation & stability) | Builds strength for scrambles, bridging, and all guard work |

-- Crucial for guard recovery, triangles, and bridging
+| Hips & Hip Flexors | Crucial for guard recovery, triangles, bridging, and hip mobility |

-Strength Training for BJJ – Must Do Exercises
+Strength Training for BJJ – Must-Do Exercises

 - Squats